 Favorite lesson to teach: Anything related to space fascinates me!
 The growth of knowledge about outer spaces seems to be exponential these days.
 And NASA’s Jet Propulsion Lab continues to produce cutting-edge aerospace technologies that make new (and sometimes mind-boggling) discoveries.

-Beyond Brookwood: With the help of the El-Hefni Technical Training Foundation, I have traveled to the Tsholotsho area in Zimbabwe for the past four summers to train science teachers in experiential teaching techniques.
+Beyond Brookwood: With the help of Quarrybrook Experiential Education Center (Windham, NH) and Children in the Wilderness - Zambezi (Victoria Falls, Zimbabwe), I have traveled to Tsholotsho, Zimbabwe for the past eight summers to train science teachers in experiential teaching techniques.
 Bordering Hwange National Park in the northwest of the country, Tsholotsho is a remote, impoverished area and the schools there lack basic resources.
 In Zimbabwe, eco-tourism is a vital part of the economy, so a strong, vibrant, place-based science education can lead many young students into sustainable careers.
+In recent summers, we have expanded our outreach to women's groups as well, training women in micro finance and small business operations.
 I often daydream about Zimbabwe’s sandy schoolyards, stunning megafauna, and warm savannahs, and the many wonderful people I have met in my travels.

 On risk-taking: I want my students to become “comfortable with discomfort.”
 Only adventurous learners are able to grow their disposition towards wondering and problem-finding and investigation.